 Complications of cavernous malformations include:

-Most people only find out about a cavernous malformation when it bleeds.
+Many people only find out about a cavernous malformation when it bleeds.
 This causes stroke in some people.
 If you notice symptoms, such as seizure, numbness, vomiting, or physical weakness, go immediately to the emergency room or call 911 to get help.

 Doctors typically take a medical history and do a physical exam.
 The final diagnosis is usually made based on imaging tests that show areas of blood flow.
 These tests could include: